 Visiting Quito?
 Find out where I recommend staying that is safe and near attractions in our ultimate Quito travel guide.

-Besides the safety of the neighborhood, also look into what safety measures a hotel has.
+Besides the safety of the neighborhood, also look into what security measures the hotel has.

 Here are some questions you might ask to check the safety and security in hotels: